 Google Play Music

 Google Play Music’s integration with Android Auto gives you an easier way to listen to and control your music while driving.
-Use voice commands “OK Google” and “Play…” to start a playlist, play a specific song, or listen to a specific genre of music.
+Use voice commands like “OK Google” and “Play…” to start a playlist, play a specific song, or listen to a specific genre of music.
 You can also use your car’s display to navigate the app, where you’ll be able to see music recommendations, recently-played content, or mixes made using songs and artists you’ve previously listened to.
 Of course, in either case, you need to have Google Play Music properly set up and already be signed in.

 Listening to music in the car is one thing, but the best podcasts can make a drive so much more bearable.
-Pocket Casts is one of the best podcasts apps on the entire Android platform, and it’s now fully compatible with Android Auto.
+Pocket Casts is one of the best podcasts apps on the Android platform, and it’s now fully compatible with Android Auto.
 When paired with the Android Auto UI, you’ll get the usual play/pause and back/forward controls, and you can browse podcasts, set filters, and capitalize on previously-made “Up Next” queues.
 The latter playlists need to be made before you launch Android Auto, however, so you may still need to fiddle with your phone before hitting the road.

 Music and podcasts are two things you can listen to while driving, but let’s not forget books, which can also help you pass the time.
 Audible delivers on that, thanks to its robust compatibility with Android Auto.
 Along with the ability to play audiobooks, you can adjust playback speed — between 0.5x and 3x — and skip between chapters.
 Best of all, you can navigate the Audible store and view your wish list, the best sellers list, and an assortment of genre-specific categories, so you can add new books even when you can’t access your phone or computer.

-- The best Android apps (March 2020)
+- The best Android apps (August 2020)

-- The best internet radio stations for 2020
+- The best marketing apps for small businesses in 2020